kegiro/LuaPong/README.md

     *A bot that will predict the position of the ball and play against you.
 (Probably adding multiple difficulties similar to Geometry Dash.)*
 - [ ] Elo.
     *Calculating Elo using Scores.*

-*I'm new to Lua, this project is a way for me to learn and I'm more likely to continue it until it gets crazy.*